kotoMJ/security-showcase-android/keystorecompat/keystorecompat.md

 ### Android Keystore - min API ###
-The Android Keystore itself has been available since API 1 (restricted to use by VPN and WiFi systems).
+[The Keystore](https://developer.android.com/reference/java/security/KeyStore.html) itself has been available since API 1 (restricted to use by VPN and WiFi systems).

-The [Android keystore provider](https://developer.android.com/training/articles/keystore.html) which is typically backed by hardware (but not necessarily so) was formally introduced in Android 4.3 /API 18
+The [Android keystore System](https://developer.android.com/training/articles/keystore.html) which is typically backed by hardware (but not necessarily so) was formally introduced in Android 4.3 /API 18

 Because of [stack-based buffer overflow vulnerability](https://threatpost.com/patched-code-execution-bug-affects-most-android-users/106880/)